 Tips for Visiting Joshua Tree National Park

 - Plan ahead: Make sure to pack plenty of water, sun protection, and snacks, as there are limited facilities in the park.
-It’s also a good idea to bring a map and a compass, as cell phone service can be spotty in the park.
+It’s also a good idea to bring a map.
+Cell phone service can be spotty in the park.

 - Wear appropriate clothing: The desert climate can be extreme, with temperatures ranging from over 100 degrees Fahrenheit in the summer to below freezing in the winter.
 Make sure to dress in layers and wear sturdy shoes for hiking.

-- Get an early start: The park can get very hot in the summer, so it’s a good idea to start your hikes early in the morning to avoid the heat of the day.
+- Get an early start: The park can get very hot in the summer.
+It’s a good idea to start your hikes early in the morning to avoid the heat of the day.

 - Explore the park’s dark sky: Joshua Tree National Park is home to some of the darkest night skies in the country, making it an ideal spot for stargazing.
 The park offers ranger-led stargazing programs, or you can bring your own telescope and spend the night under the stars.